 Example 1 - Residential Subdivision (Greenfields)

 Proposal: Subdividing to create an additional lot (Lot 2) located within a Greenfields Area (as located on Maps 4 & 5).
-The new site is connecting to council services.
+The new site is connecting to Council services.
+Assessment: One set of contributions for the additional lot created.